Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Edit the script `./Scripts/speciation_reads.sh` to the name of your database created at step 4.1.

-Adjust the resources, noting the RAM and CPU notes described above.
+Adjust the resources, noting the RAM and CPU examples described above.
 Request all of the jobfs for the whole nodes you are using.
 Then submit:
 ```
 qsub ./Scripts/speciation_reads_run_parallel.pbs
 ```